GPU-Accelerated Cuckoo Filter

 • Multi-GPU support via gossip

-• IPC support for cross-process filter sharing
+• Experimental IPC support for cross-process filter sharing

 • Header-only library design